yjumpzhighy/vlm-action/Tuning/README.md

      )
      """

-     # 2. What is PrefixEncoder? related code in <perf/tuners/prefix_tuning/model.py>:
+     # 2. What is PrefixEncoder? trimmed related code in <perf/tuners/prefix_tuning/model.py>:
      def __init__(self, config):
             # Use a two-layer MLP to encode the prefix
             self.embedding = torch.nn.Embedding(num_virtual_tokens, token_dim)